SAP/luigi/docs/luigi-client-api.md

 ### setDirtyStatus

-This method informs the main application that the current view in the iframe has unsaved changes, like for example a view with form fields which have been edited but not yet submitted.
+This method informs the main application that there are unsaved changes in the current view in the iframe.
+For example, that can be a view with form fields which were edited but not submitted.

 #### Parameters